-This document contains material information that is not contained in the PDS or otherwise included in the Scheme's entry on the register of offers of financial products.
+This document contains material information about the Scheme additional to that contained in the PDS and the Scheme's register entry on the register of offers of financial products.
 Further information about the Scheme is contained in the PDS and the Scheme's offers register entry.